wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   - the value of each pair can be of a different type.
 - The number of fields and their names are fixed (i.e. known ahead of {run}time),
   - unlike arrays and maps, which have a free, variable size of elements (albeit of the same type)
-- Conceptually it is convenient to think of a struct column type as a column that contains a data frame within each of its cells.
+- _Conceptually it is convenient to think of a struct column type as a column that contains a data frame within each of its cells._
 - Structs can contain fields that are of different type including `array` and `struct` type.
 Also, arrays can contain elements of type `struct`.
   - Hence, using `struct` type fields within structs and as array elements we can create a deep hierarchy of nested data

 ### 6.3.1 Navigating structs as if they were nested columns
-- we can refer to fields within a struct, the same way we can refer to columns of a data frame with dot notation
+- we can _refer to fields within a struct_, the same way we can refer to columns of a data frame _with dot notation_
 - so promoting the episodes `array[struct]` field within the `_embedded` `struct` column as new separate column whilst discarding the `_embedded` column goes as follows:
   ```python